-The $Q$-learning algorithm proposed in \citep{watkins1992q} is a popular approach for estimating the optimal $Q$-function.
-However, it is well-known that a major challenge in the $Q$-learning algorithm is the curse of dimensionality.
-That is, $Q$-learning becomes intractable when the number of state-action pairs is very large.
-Therefore, it was suggested that we approximate the optimal $Q$-function within a chosen function space which has much smaller dimension than $|\mathcal{S}||\mathcal{A}|$ \citep{bertsekas1996neuro}.
+The $Q$-learning algorithm proposed in \cite{watkins1992q} is a popular approach for estimating the function $Q^*$.
+However, it is well-known that a major challenge in $Q$-learning is that the algorithm becomes intractable when the number of state-action pairs is large.
+Therefore, we consider approximating the optimal $Q$-function from a chosen function space.
 We next describe the approximation architecture.